 Tips for a greener lifestyle

-Going green is easier than most people think!
+Eco-friendly, green living is easier than most people think!
 A few small changes can make a huge difference.
-Plus, sustainable living will save you money as well as help protect the environment and reduce climate change.
+Plus, sustainable green living will save you money as well as help protect the environment and reduce climate change.

 Green Footsteps is about easy green living, bringing you environmentally sound ideas and tips which don’t break the bank but do genuinely help you to be a bit greener.